 2. Depending on the nutrient, the supplement provides anywhere from 1.8% (Calcium) to 100% (Cobalt) of my horse’s daily needs.
 I really don’t know what to make of that, other than there’s no apparent “balance” of anything.

 3, Don’t worry about Vitamin A. While PP fills 22% of my horse’s vitamin A needs (whatever that means), he doesn’t need any vitamin A supplementation.
 Since my horse also eats stuff that has the color green in it, he’s getting enough vitamin A. And he stores vitamin A in his liver.
 And the liver stores of Vitamin A last for something like 6 months, even in a state of complete dietary deficiency.

 I don’t really have much more to say.
 Except for a great quote from one of my favorite scientists, the late Dr. Grace Hopper, also known as “Amazing Grace” (CLICK HERE to read about Dr. Hopper).
 She said, “One accurate measurement is worth 1,000 expert opinions.”
 Endorsements and advertisements are persuasive, to be sure, but the numbers really speak for themselves, don’t they?

 I’d love it if you did these calculations with a supplement you know, and maybe sent me the results.
 We could post them on my webpage.
 I did something like that in my study on nutritional supplements, which I presented at the American Association of Equine Practitioners meeting in 2011.
-Back then, the results were different on PP (which is interesting), but you can see that study if you CLICK HERE.
+You can see that study if you CLICK HERE.
 While, happily, horses generally get everything they need from hay and water, and I don’t think that there’s any point in spending money on most of the supplements that are out there, if you are considering taking the financial plunge, why don’t you check to see if there is some sort of balance, rationale, or something for these products?

 All you have to do is the math.